What are junior liens?

 The applicant’s debt to income ratio is also scrutinized.
 The goal is to make sure the applicant has enough net income to make the payments on all monthly obligations.
 That includes both mortgage payments, utilities, food, and often unsecured debt like payments on credit card balances.

 What Would Cause the Debtor to Enact the Lien?

 Failing to make payments on time will lead the lender to foreclose and lay claim to the equity used as collateral.
 In effect, this means the junior lienholder becomes a part owner of the property.
 Should the homeowner attempt to sell the home, both the primary and the secondary liens must be settled in full.
 If a default occurs before the property sale, it’s not unusual in some states for the property owner to need permission from the junior lienholder to proceed with the sale.

 What Happens to the Lien Once the Secondary Mortgage is Paid in Full?

 After the debtor completes the repayment of the amount borrowed plus all interest and other fees, the lien or the claim on the property is relinquished.
 Many lenders provide documentation to the homeowner that confirms the lien has been released and there is no longer any claim on the property.
 At that point, the only remaining lien is the primary one.
 It will remain in effect until the first mortgage is settled in full.

 Keep in mind that a secondary mortgage with a junior lien is still a debt.
 It should be paid according to the terms and conditions found in the loan contract.
-That means the homeowner must make sure the resources to honor the debt are present.
 As with any type of lending situation, it’s important to communicate with lenders if illness, job losses, or other events that temporarily make it difficult to remit payments occur.
 Many primary and secondary lenders are willing to work with debtors provided they contact them before any payments are past due.